samraym/network_attacks/README.md

 ### `dns.nft, ftp.nft, http.nft, ntp.nft ` – Firewalls for DMZ servers

-those firewalls controls controls the incoming and outgoing traffic for the DMZ servers. the firewalls :
+those firewalls controls the incoming and outgoing traffic for the DMZ servers. the firewalls :
 * Allows responses to existing connections.
 * Blocks any outgoing connection, including ping.